Lieutenant Governor of Texas: Comparison with other lieutenant governors

 Texas is one of the few states that vests significant power in the office of lieutenant governor, making it among the most influential.
 By contrast, the lieutenant governor position in other states has few (if any) legislative responsibilities, akin to the vice president of the United States.

 History

 The position of the lieutenant governor was established in the Constitution of 1845 as a successor to the Vice President of the Republic of Texas.
-The term of office was originally two years.
+The term of office was established as a two-year term in 1845, then changed to a four-year term through the constitution of 1866, and returned to its two-year term in 1869.
+The position went through a large number of changes due to the influence of the Texas Constitution of 1876, which gradually strengthened their powers and allowed for the lieutenant governor to expand influence in legislation.
+These changes were solidified with the support of the Progressive Era.
 In 1972, voters approved a constitutional amendment that changed the term of office for both the governor and lieutenant governor to four years, starting with the 1974 election.

 Succession

 The lieutenant governor becomes the governor if the elected governor resigns, dies, or is removed from office via impeachment and conviction.
 This has occurred seven times: